brxic/TicTacToeSwing/README.md

 The project is tested using JUnit5, focusing on the GameManager class to keep the UI separate.
 **The tests include**:
 - Correct handling of win and draw scenarios.
 - Validation that player names are not the same.
+(Under construction 🛠)
 - Ensuring the score updates correctly.